marioaburto10/python-website-blocker/README.md

 If the current time is not during work hours, then it will open the hosts file and remove the website names so that they will not be blocked anymore using the `truncate()` method.

-**_This is perfect preventing your employees from visiting certain websites on work computers, restricting website access to kids, or to just simply help you avoid distractions!_**
+**_This is perfect for preventing employees from visiting certain websites on work computers, restricting website access to kids, or to just simply help you avoid distractions!_**